quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 - The rule matching policy, i.e. the policy used to select the appropriate compression or decompression rule based on the SCHC packet and the `Context`.

+## The cold boot scenario

+In this scenario, we consider the case where an `Endpoint` A is powered on and needs to establish a SCHC `Session` with another `Endpoint` B. `Endpoint` A does not have any SCHC `Context` or `Profile` stored in memory, and it needs to retrieve or negotiate this information before establishing the session.

+  Two hypothetical scenarios are considered here:

+  - *S1*. `Endpoint` A is provisioned on the appropriate `Domain` and is configured with the address/URI of the `Domain Manager` and `Context Repository`.
+  - *S2*. `Endpoint` A is provisioned on the appropriate `Domain` but is not configured with the address/URI of the `Domain Manager` and `Context Repository`.
+In this scenario, the `Domain Manager` is in charge of advertising its presence and push the context to `Endpoint` A.

+In scenario *S1*, `Endpoint` A initiates the configuration phase, effectively pulling the `Context` and `Profile` from the `Domain Manager` and the `Context Repository`.

+In scenario *S2*, the `Domain Manager` is in charge of advertising its presence and pushing the `Context` and `Profile` to `Endpoint` A.
+  The advertisement can be done using a discovery mechanism, such as DNS-SD or a predefined multicast address.
+  Pushing the `Context` from the `Domain Manager` to the `Endpoint` A requires a management protocol, as discussed in {{DRAFT-CORECONF}}.

 ## Core Components Illustrated

-### SCHC Instance
+### Instance

-A SCHC Instance is the fundamental component that implements the SCHC protocol as defined in {{RFC8724}}.
-A Network host MAY executes several SCHC Instances in its protocol stack.
+An `Instance` is the fundamental component that implements the SCHC protocol as defined in {{RFC8724}}.
+An `Endpoint` MAY execute several `Instances` in its protocol stack.
+Each `Instance` operates independently, with its own context and profile.

 The functional architecture of a SCHC Instance is depicted in the following
 figure: